 What's happened

 Russian President Vladimir Putin made a surprise visit to Chechnya, his first in 13 years, to meet with Chechen leader Ramzan Kadyrov and inspect troops preparing for deployment in Ukraine.
-This visit coincides with Ukraine's ongoing incursion into Russia's Kursk region, marking a significant moment in the conflict.
+This visit comes as Ukraine's forces have crossed into Russia's Kursk region, marking a significant escalation in the ongoing conflict.

 Why it matters